By the end of this section, you will be able to:

 Pitfalls to Problem Solving

 Not all problems are successfully solved, however.
 What challenges stop us from successfully solving a problem?
-Albert Einstein once said, “Insanity is doing the same thing over and over again and expecting a different result.”
 Imagine a person in a room that has four doorways.
 One doorway that has always been open in the past is now locked.
 The person, accustomed to exiting the room by that particular doorway, keeps trying to get out through the same doorway even though the other three doorways are open.
-The person is stuck—but she just needs to go to another doorway, instead of trying to get out through the locked doorway.
+The person is stuck—but they just need to go to another doorway, instead of trying to get out through the locked doorway.
 A mental set is where you persist in approaching a problem in a way that has worked in the past but is clearly not working now.

 Researchers have investigated whether functional fixedness is affected by culture.
 In one experiment, individuals from the Shuar group in Ecuador were asked to use an object for a purpose other than that for which the object was originally intended.
 For example, the participants were told a story about a bear and a rabbit that were separated by a river and asked to select among various objects, including a spoon, a cup, erasers, and so on, to help the animals.
 The spoon was the only object long enough to span the imaginary river, but if the spoon was presented in a way that reflected its normal usage, it took participants longer to choose the spoon to solve the problem.
 (German & Barrett, 2005).
 The researchers wanted to know if exposure to highly specialized tools, as occurs with individuals in industrialized nations, affects their ability to transcend functional fixedness.
 It was determined that functional fixedness is experienced in both industrialized and nonindustrialized cultures (German & Barrett, 2005).